ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 ```{code-cell}
 data.iloc[1:3]
 ```

-A third indexing attribute, `ix`, is a hybrid of the two, and for `Series` objects is equivalent to standard `[]`-based indexing.
-The purpose of the `ix` indexer will become more apparent in the context of `DataFrame` objects, which we will discuss in a moment.

 One guiding principle of Python code is that "explicit is better than implicit."
 The explicit nature of `loc` and `iloc` make them very useful in maintaining clean and readable code; especially in the case of integer indexes, I recommend using these both to make code easier to read and understand, and to prevent subtle bugs due to the mixed indexing/slicing convention.